Family Floer SYZ conjecture for $A_n$ singularity: Introduction

 No matter the choice of $\mathcal P=\{a_0,\dots, a_n\}$, we can always confirm that the singular locus $\Delta=\Delta_{\mathcal P}$ of $f$ aligns exactly with that of $\pi$; we can always examine that $f_0:=f|_{B_0}$ induces an integral affine structure that is precisely identical to that of $\pi$.
 (The full details will be given in the body of this article.) \end{proof}

-\textit{The value of the explicitness of our formula (\ref{f_eq_intro}) can never be overstated.} In reality, the Lagrangian fibration $\pi=\pi_{\mathcal P}$, its singular locus $\Delta=\Delta_{\mathcal P}$, and its induced integral affine structure \textbf{\textit{all}} depend on the choice of $\mathcal P=\{a_0,\dots, a_n\}$ (cf. Figure \ref{figure_collision_singular_fiber}).
+The Lagrangian fibration $\pi=\pi_{\mathcal P}$, its singular locus $\Delta=\Delta_{\mathcal P}$, and its induced integral affine structure {\textit{all}} depend on the choice of $\mathcal P=\{a_0,\dots, a_n\}$ (cf. Figure \ref{figure_collision_singular_fiber}).
 For instance, if the norms $|a_k|$'s are pairwise distinct, the locus $\Delta$ has $n+1$ discrete focus-focus singularities.
 If all the norms are equal, the locus $\Delta$ just has a single singular point.
-Remarkably, no matter the choice of $\mathcal P=\{a_0,\dots, a_n\}$ in the configuration space $\mathscr C$, our formula (\ref{f_eq_intro}) for $f=f_{\mathcal P}$ \textit{\textbf{always}} delivers the desired solution, namely, satisfying all the conditions (i) (ii) (iii) in Conjecture \ref{conjecture_our_SYZ}.
+Remarkably, no matter the choice of $\mathcal P=\{a_0,\dots, a_n\}$ in the configuration space $\mathscr C$, our formula (\ref{f_eq_intro}) for $f=f_{\mathcal P}$ \textit{{always}} delivers the desired solution, namely, satisfying all the conditions (i) (ii) (iii) in Conjecture \ref{conjecture_our_SYZ}.
 In particular, as $\mathcal P$ moves within the configuration space, we may in principle witness the dynamic process of $f=f_{\mathcal P}$ that links the braid group action to the collision-and-scattering behavior of the singular locus $\Delta=\Delta_{\mathcal P}$ (see \S \ref{s_miscellaneous_topics}).

-\textit{Discovering the formula (\ref{f_eq_intro}) is the pivotal contribution and core value of this paper.} Once discovered, no major obstacles remain.
-However, elucidating why the formula (\ref{f_eq_intro}) is derived may be not clear-cut.
-The exact path to discovery can occasionally remain mysterious even to the authors themselves, but we endeavor to explicate our cognitive trajectory as much as possible (see e.g. \S \ref{ss_outline_F_k_F}).
-Identifying this formula so explicitly demands extensive efforts that blend interdisciplinary mechanisms with iterative meticulous computations.
-While we are confident in finding more examples with enough time, the main challenge lies in striking a balance between deriving explicit expressions and ensuring compatibility with the rigidity of Floer theory for $\pi$ and Berkovich geometry for $f$.
+Here we adopt the strategy of Kontsevich and Soibelman \cite[\S 8]{KSAffine}: instead of directly finding $f$, we search for some Berkovich-continuous map $F:Y\to \mathbb R^N$ for a large integer $N$ such that the image of $F$ can be identified with $B$ via some map $j$.
+The order statistic functions are designed to locally imitate the min/max functions and globally capture the integral affine structures (see Figure \ref{figure_order_statistic}).
+Note that it is generally hard to find $f:Y\to B$ with the properties (i) and (ii) in Definition \ref{SYZ_mirror_defn}.
+This question even totally makes sense without any Floer theory.
+But intriguingly, we explicitly identify such a parameter-dependent solution through a Floer-theoretic approach regarding item (iii).
+Hence, our methodology should promise to be of value, and actually, (ii) is only a necessary but insufficient condition of the more fundamental (iii).